elierotenberg/coding-styles/es6.md

 }
 ```

-- Use 1 space before the ending brace `}` in single-line object literals or function declaration.
+- 1 space MUST be used before the ending brace `}` in single-line object literals or function declaration.

 ```js
 // bad